Galser/tfev5-cluster-module-aws-demo/README.md

    default = "andrii-hashicorp-emea.rli"
  }
  ```
+- You may also - change the regional setings or some prefixes, that's up to your preferences.

 - Install Terrafrom, version 0.11.x is required for the present moment.
 You can follow instruction from Getting Started: https://learn.hashicorp.com/terraform/getting-started/install
 - From inside folder with cloned repo init Terraform by executing :